ioneov/yandex.devops/README.md

 # yandex.devops

-tar.gz unzipper for for yandex devops course
+The script extracts recursive \*.tar.gz archives for for yandex devops course.

 ## Usage